po1sigala/live/01-Class-Content/19-PWA/01-Activities/08-Stu_Webpack-Loader/README.md

 2. Run `npm install` and `npm run build` in terminal.

-3. A error reading "Module not found: Error: path argument is not a string" is displayed in console and the `dist` folder is not created.
+3. An error reading "Module not found: Error: path argument is not a string" is displayed in console and the `dist` folder is not created.
 The build is not successful.

 ---